nsaif86/ML-Based-Online-Traffic-Classification-for-SDNs/README.md

 In this project, we created two Ryu applications, and the source codes are stored in the  [SDN-Classifier directory](https://github.com/nsaif86/SDN-Classifier).
 The first component, monitoring, is responsible for collecting and extracting the features.
 The second, which is also our main application, performs our primary objective: feeding the features of each flow into the training saved model.
 The method is clearly described in our paper.

 In our situation, we have omitted network management on network services, so a flow for IP packets simply consists of only two matching fields: Source and Destination MAC Address.
-This simplicity reduces the load on the controller and helps switches forward packets faster.
+This simplicity reduces the load on the controller and helps switch forward packets faster.

 To run the applications, copy the two Python programs into the ryu.app folder of the Ryu directory and open two terminal windows, execute the following command: